asc3nsion/Geoji/README.md

 > Location Based Content

 ### Overview
-This site incorparates google-maps api, google-youtube api, imgur-api into a single site.
+This site uses google-maps api, google-youtube api, imgur-api into a single site.
 Allowing users to place text based messages, images, or videos on a map.
 Maps can be saved, and shared via a custom link.
 The main feed is populated based on any nearby maps.
 It also includes the ability to encrypt the map data client side via triple-sec encryption.